top of page

 E-learning Application Architecture: Basic Functionality and Cost Estimate

-State-of-the-art-of-art technologies keep renovating a range of industries.
-E-learning is a modern educational model implying taking courses online via special digital platforms.
-Mobile-first development which is a must nowadays has enhanced the knowledge-obtaining process, consolidating all the essential features for education in a full-fledged handy app.
+State-of-the-art technologies keep renovating a range of industries.
+E-learning is a modern educational model that involves taking courses online via specialised digital platforms.
+Mobile-first development, which is a must nowadays, has enhanced the knowledge-acquisition process by consolidating all the essential features for education into a full-fledged, handy app.

 The e-learning applications can be segmented based on their target users as follows: